VimsRocz/IMU/README.md

 run_triad_only
 ```
 The MATLAB version now calls `run_all_datasets_matlab` so it does not
+require Python. **Make sure your current working directory is the repository
+root** so the scripts can locate the bundled data files.
+Both scripts
-require Python.
-Both scripts generate the same output as running
+generate the same output as running
 `python src/run_all_datasets.py --method TRIAD` and validate the fused
 trajectory against the common `STATE_X001.txt` file.
 The extended
 summary is written to `results/summary_truth.csv` and includes